Backfyre/Backfyre/README.md

 ## 📜 License 📜

 The Backfyre project is licensed under the [CC BY 4.0](LICENSE.md) license.
+However each repo hosted here has its own license.